applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/parameters.md

 ```

 {{% notice tip %}}
 Your setter can return a boolean.
-If the output is true, ACAQ considers the value as valid.
-If false, the ACAQ UI re-loads a valid value via the getter.
+If the output is true, JIPipe considers the value as valid.
+If false, the JIPipe UI re-loads a valid value via the getter.
 {{% /notice %}}
 {{% notice warning %}}
 Please make sure that your parameter key is unique.
 Only one getter and one setter should have the same key.
 {{% /notice %}}
 {{% notice warning %}}
 Not all data types are supported.
-Data types are registered into ACAQ and available via ACAQUIParametertypeRegistry.getInstance().
+Data types are registered into JIPipe and available via JIPipeUIParametertypeRegistry.getInstance().
 In a later tutorial we show how to register custom data types.
-ACAQ supports common primitives like boolean, int, float, double, String, and all enum data types.
+JIPipe supports common primitives like boolean, int, float, double, String, and all enum data types.
 {{% /notice %}}

 # Parameter settings

 Some parameter types have different styles or other settings that can change the behavior of the parameter editor UI.
-An example is [StringParameterSettings](/external/apidocs/org/hkijena/jipipe/extensions/standardparametereditors/ui/parametereditors/StringParameterSettings.html) that allows to change between single-line and multi-line editors.
+An example is [StringParameterSettings](/apidocs/org/hkijena/jipipe/extensions/standardparametereditors/ui/parametereditors/StringParameterSettings.html) that allows to change between single-line and multi-line editors.

 # Sub-parameters

-[ACAQAlgorithm](/external/apidocs/org/hkijena/jipipe/api/algorithm/ACAQAlgorithm.html), like any [ACAQParameterHolder](/external/apidocs/org/hkijena/jipipe/api/parameters/ACAQParameterHolder.html) allows sub-parameters.
+[JIPipeAlgorithm](/apidocs/org/hkijena/jipipe/api/algorithm/JIPipeAlgorithm.html), like any [JIPipeParameterHolder](/apidocs/org/hkijena/jipipe/api/parameters/JIPipeParameterHolder.html) allows sub-parameters.

-To create a sub-parameter create a getter to an [ACAQParameterHolder](/external/apidocs/org/hkijena/jipipe/api/parameters/ACAQParameterHolder.html) and annotate it with [@ACAQParameter](/external/apidocs/org/hkijena/jipipe/api/parameters/ACAQSubParameters.html).
+To create a sub-parameter create a getter to an [JIPipeParameterHolder](/apidocs/org/hkijena/jipipe/api/parameters/JIPipeParameterHolder.html) and annotate it with [@JIPipeParameter](/apidocs/org/hkijena/jipipe/api/parameters/JIPipeSubParameters.html).
 The key provided with the annotation should be an unique parameter key.
 The parameters in the sub-parameter instance are automatically displayed as new group in the parameter editor.

 {{% notice warning %}}
 Please do not forget to listen for the ParameterStructureChangedEvent and pass it to the algorithm's event bus.
 Otherwise there can be issues with the extension builder.